-3.1.2 Chief Safety Management Officer (CSMO)
+2.1.2 Chief Safety Management Officer (CSMO)

-- Act as Wildlife Hazard Management Program Manager for the Aerodromes; - Management and annual review of the CIAA Wildlife Hazard Management Plan on behalf of the CEO; - Conduct a wildlife hazard assessment every four years or sooner when required by triggering event or special circumstances; - Ensure methods in place to monitor wildlife levels on a daily basis; - Collect, analyse and submit required reports of any instance of bird or wildlife strikes utilizing the form in Appendix F and forwarding such report to the CAACI.
-Once this has been accomplished the information can be inputted into the CAA UK Online Birdstrike Reporting site.
-The correct website address for this is- http://www.caa.co.uk/birdstrikereporting; - Ensure that staff are made aware of training opportunities in wildlife hazard management techniques; - Make sure that all new construction, improvements and or modifications at aerodrome facilities are designed and constructed so they do not provide shelter for wildlife; - Liaise with all pertinent government agencies to facilitate wildlife control off site that could have potential effect on aerodrome operations; - Organize participation and facilitate meetings of the wildlife hazards working group as needed and maintain the associated records and action items; - Maintain appropriate qualifications as a wildlife manager and ensure continuous membership in birdstrike committees as appropriate.
+- Act as Wildlife Hazard Management Program Manager for the Aerodromes; - Management and annual review of the CIAA Wildlife Hazard Management Plan on behalf of the CEO - Conduct a wildlife hazard assessment every four years or sooner when required by triggering event or special circumstances - Ensure methods in place to monitor wildlife levels on a daily basis - Collect, analyze and submit required reports of any instance of bird or wildlife strikes utilizing the form in Appendix F and when necessary forward such report to the CAACI - Ensure that staff are made aware of training opportunities in wildlife hazard management techniques - Make sure that all new construction, improvements and or modifications at aerodrome facilities are designed and constructed so they do not provide shelter for wildlife - Liaise with all pertinent government agencies to facilitate wildlife control off site that could have potential effect on aerodrome operations - Organize participation and facilitate meetings of the wildlife hazards working group as needed and maintain the associated records and action items - Maintain appropriate qualifications as a wildlife manager and ensure continuous membership in bird strike committees as appropriate - 2.1.2.1 The Wildlife Hazard Management Program Manager must work with and through all the entities shown above in the Wildlife Hazards Working Group meetings to ensure the best results are achieved for hazardous wildlife management on and off the aerodrome.
+Working relationships is shown in Figure 1 below.

-3.1.3 Chief Airport Operations Officer
+2.1.3 Chief Airport Operations Officer

-- Ensure procedures to monitor wildlife levels on a daily basis are carried out as written in this plan; - Ensure all newly assigned operational personnel receive training on runway inspection procedures, wildlife observations, and wildlife scaring techniques; - Monitor daily aerodrome inspection forms (see appendix B) and ensure appropriate actions are taken in the event of any possible wildlife hazards.
-Report any abnormal wildlife observances immediately to the Airport Operations Command Centre (AOCC).
+- Ensure procedures to monitor wildlife levels on a daily basis are carried out as written in this plan - Ensure all newly assigned operational personnel receive training on runway inspection procedures, wildlife observations, and wildlife scaring techniques - Monitor daily aerodrome inspection forms (see appendix B) and ensure appropriate actions are taken in the event of any possible wildlife hazards.
+Report any abnormal wildlife observances immediately to the Airport Operations Command Centre (AOCC)

-3.1.4 CKIA Airport Manager
+2.1.4 CKIA Airport Manager

-- Ensure procedures at CKIA to monitor wildlife levels on a daily basis are carried out as written in this plan; - Ensure all CKIA newly assigned operational personnel receive training on runway inspection procedures, wildlife observations, and wildlife scaring techniques; - Monitor daily aerodrome inspection forms (see appendix B) and ensure appropriate actions are taken in the event of any possible wildlife hazards.
-Report any abnormal wildlife observances immediately to the Airport Operations Command Centre (AOCC).
+- Ensure procedures at CKIA to monitor wildlife levels on a daily basis are carried out as written in this plan - Ensure all CKIA newly assigned operational personnel receive training on runway inspection procedures, wildlife observations, and wildlife scaring techniques

+• Monitor daily aerodrome inspection forms (see appendix B) and ensure appropriate actions are taken in the event of any possible wildlife hazards.
+Report any abnormal wildlife observances immediately to the Airport Operations Command Centre (AOCC)

-3.1.5 CKIA Airport Operations Officer
+2.1.5 CKIA Airport Operations Officer

-- Ensure all CKIA culverts and water run-off areas remain clear of vegetation; - Ensure plants are removed around any natural bodies of water on CKIA aerodrome; - Ensure any new vegetation proposed for aerodrome is of such species that it will not be an attractant to hazardous wildlife; - Ensure grass is cut utilizing guidelines and policies set forth by this manual; - Ensure any trees or foliage inside the airport perimeter fence or within 10 feet outside of the fence are cut down to the ground or removed where feasible;
+- Ensure all CKIA culverts and water run-off areas remain clear of vegetation; - Ensure plants are removed around any natural bodies of water on CKIA aerodrome - Ensure any new vegetation proposed for aerodrome is of such species that it will not be an attractant to hazardous wildlife - Ensure grass is cut utilizing guidelines and policies set forth by this manual; - Ensure any trees or foliage inside the airport perimeter fence or within 10 feet outside of the fence are cut down to the ground or removed where feasible

-3.1.6 Facilities and Maintenance Manager
+2.1.6 Facilities and Maintenance Manager